linode/linode-cli/docs/development/guides/01-overview.rst

 Configuration
 -------------

-The Linode CLI can be configured using the :code:`linode-cli configure` command, which allows users to configure the following:
+The Linode CLI can be configured using the ``linode-cli configure`` command, which allows users to configure the following:

 - A Linode API token